jembi/openhim-mediator-mapping/docs/Setup.md

 ##### Response

 The mapping result can be orchestrated to external services.
 The result that will be sent back to the user is the response from the external service.
 If the mapped data is being orchestrated to multiple services, the response sent back is an aggregation of the responses from those services.
 Unless one of the external requests is set to be the `primary`.
-In this case, only the response marked `primary` will be returned o the user.
+In this case, only the response marked `primary` will be returned to the user.

 The examples below show the expected responses when there is a primary request and when there is not.